Ministry of Information Technology and Telecommunication: Telecom Foundation

 Telecom Foundation (TF) is a Trust established for the Welfare of employees of public sector organizations in telecom sector.
 It achieves its targets through profit generation by setting-up Industrial Ventures and undertaking Commercial and service activities.
 It has established a number of Limited Companies.

 Universal Service Fund

-Universal Service Fund company was established by the Government under Companies Ordinance 1984 to spread the benefits of the telecom revolution to all corners of Pakistan.
+Universal Service Fund company was established in 2007 by the Government under Companies Ordinance 1984 to spread the benefits of the telecom revolution to all corners of Pakistan.
 Universal Service Fund promotes the development of telecommunication services in un-served and under-served areas throughout the country.

 The fund consists of contributions (1.5% of adjusted revenues) by the Telecom Operators with no Government funding involved.

 Universal Service Fund (USF) has an independent Board of Directors equally balanced between four members from the government and four from the private sector.
 The USF company in addition to rolling next generation broadband technology projects in under served and un served area of Pakistan, is also undertaking ICT for Girls program training young girls in coding and cloud computing skills.

+USF has launched/planned a number of projects under the voice and high speed broadband data services program (3G/4G).